• Twitter

 Publix supermarkets Thanksgiving dinner

 Many supermarkets offer up heat-and-serve meals.
 Years ago, I did a comparative tasting on a few for a food client.
 The sides from large chains tend to be on the bland side.
-If your budget allows, check out local supermarkets or higher-end markets, too.
+If your budget allows, check out local supermarkets or higher-end markets, too, notably Whole Foods.

 Holiday Meal Kits